realtimeradio/ata_snap/docs/source/f_manual.rst

 In the voltage pipeline, post-PFB data are quantized to 4 bits prior to being transmitted over 10 GbE.

-Reducing data to such low bit-precision requires carefully managing input signal levels.
+This substantial reduction of bit precision requires carefully managing input signal levels.
 As such, prior to equalization, spectra are multiplied by a runtime-programmable amplitude scaling factor.
 The scaling factors can be uniquely specified per polarization and per frequency channel, and should be used to ensure that data in each frequency channel exhibit an appropriate RMS.

-Equalization coefficients can be computed by inferring the power levels out of the PFB using the SNAP's inbuilt spectrometer, and computing the necessary scaling required to target an optimal level [quant]_.
+Equalization coefficients can be computed either by inferring power levels from Spectrometer Mode data, or by directly interrogating the post-quantization power-levels using the dedicated 4-bit spectrometer.
+In this latter case, dividing out the accumulation length will yield the mean power in each 4-bit signal after scaling.
+Scaling coefficients can then be modified as required in order to target an optimal level (for example, that given by [quant]_).

-Otherwise, coefficients may be computed by a downstream receiver which has direct access to the 4-bit levels.

-TODO: Provide a method to do this, given the scalings, it's non trivial.

 Relevant Software Methods
 `````````````````````````

   - ``eq_load_coeffs``: Load a set of equalization coefficients
-  - TODO: Add method to auto-set.
+  - ``quant_spec_read``: Get power spectra from post-quantization data

 Voltage Channel Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+The Voltage Mode output data path requires that only 2048 of the 4096 generated frequency channels are transmitted over 10 GbE.
+This down-selection takes place following 4-bit quantization, and is typically configured at initialization time using an appropriate configuration file (see `sec-config-file`).

+The chosen 2048 channels are split into four groups of 512 channels, each of which may be directed to a different IP address.

+Channel selection should satisfy the following rules:

+  1. Each destination IP address should receive a start channel which is an integer multiple of 8.
+  2. If channel :math:`n` is sent to IP address :math:`I`, this IP address should also receive channels :math:`n+1,n+2,n+3,n+4,n+5,n+6,n+7`.

+Beyond these requirements, channels selected for transmission need not be contiguous and may also be duplicated.
+I.e. a block of 512 channels may be sent to each of 4 IP addresses.

 Relevant Software Methods
 `````````````````````````